 The quiescent current (IQ) is very important, because wearable devices spend a lot of time in standby mode.
 IQ is the current consumed when a circuit is not driving a load.
 Therefore, the lower the value of the IQ, the more you can extend the life of a battery.

 Designers have been trying to achieve better energy efficiency in wearable devices by lowering IQ values.
 Several solutions are available in the marketplace, with IQ values continuing to drop as designs evolve.
-Nowadays, it’s more common to find a switcher regulator for low-power applications that reaches nanoampere IQ values using fewer external components.
+Nowadays, it’s more common to find a switcher regulator for low-power applications that reaches nanoampere IQ values using less external components.
 The result is a smaller solution with high efficiency that minimizes heat dissipation during active operation.

 At Embedded World 2017 in Nuremberg, Germany, Maxim Integrated announced its latest boost regulator.
 The MAX17222 (Fig.2) features 300-nA IQ at its output and 95% peak efficiency to minimize heat dissipation.
 The switch regulator also provides a shutdown mode that does not allow any quiescent current from the load after shutoff.
 With this shutdown mode, it’s possible to use alternate sources to regulate the output.
 The regulator draws just 0.5 nA in shutdown mode.

-With switching regulators, Maxim’s designers are able to achieve lower IQs using fewer external components.
+With switching regulators, Maxim’s designers are able to achieve lower IQs using less external components.
 The MAX17222 utilizes a fixed on-time, current-limited, pulse-frequency-modulation control scheme that allows for both continuous conduction mode (CCM) and discontinuous conduction mode (DCM).

 Today’s designers are increasingly merging pulse-width modulation with a power-saving PFM mode when operating under low loads.
 Doing so helps to maximize the battery life of wearables.
 They also are developing smaller and more flexible designs that can further extend battery life in wearables.